-

 - Content planning software (such as keyword research tools)

-- Writing software (such as grammar checker)
+- Writing software (such as a grammar checker)

 - Video production costs